-- a) The assessment and item specifications shall be based on widely accepted professional testing standards.
+- a) The assessment and item specifications shall produce an assessment that is valid, reliable, and based on relevant widely accepted professional be based on widely accepted technical professional testing standards.
 The specifications shall also be consistent with Governing Board policies regarding NAEP design, such as groupings of items, test administration conditions, and accommodations for students with disabilities and English language learners.
 (See the Governing Board Policy on NAEP Testing and Reporting on Students with Disabilities and English Language Learners).
 The specifications shall be reviewed by technical assessment experts involved in the process, prior to submission to the Governing Board.

 - b) The primary audience for the specifications, or assessment blueprint, shall be NCES and the contractor(s) responsible for developing the assessment and the test questions.

 - c) The specifications shall evolve from the framework and shall be written in sufficient detail so that item writers can develop high-quality questions based on the framework objectives for grades 4, 8, and 12, where applicable.
 The specifications shall include, but not be limited to detailed descriptions of:

 - the content and process dimensions, including the weighting of those dimensions in the pool of questions at each grade;

 - types of items;

 - guidelines for stimulus material;

 - types of response formats;

-- · scoring procedures;
+- scoring procedures;

 - achievement level descriptions;

 - administration conditions;

 - ancillary or additional materials, if any;

 - considerations for special populations;

 - sample items, including a substantial number and range of sample items with scoring guidelines for each grade level; and

 - any unique requirements for the given assessment.

-d) Special studies, if any, to be recommended in support of the framework shall be described in the specifications.
+- d) Special studies, if any, to be recommended in support of the framework shall be described in the specifications.
 This description shall provide an overview of the purpose and rationale for the study.

-Principle 6: Role of the Governing Board
+Principle 65: Role of the Governing Board